Greece Pet Import Requirements

 Step 3: Pet Microchip

-The third step to import a dog, cat or ferret to Greece is to have your pet identified with a non-encrypted, 15-digit, ISO 11784/11785 compliant pet microchip.
+The third step to import a dog, cat, or ferret to Greece is to have your pet identified with a non-encrypted, 15-digit, ISO 11784/11785 compliant pet microchip.
 If your pet’s microchip is not ISO compliant, you can either bring your own microchip scanner.

-Your veterinarian, a veterinary hospital or trained nurse should implant the microchip.
-You should receive documentation as to the manufacturer of the microchip and instructions on how to register your pet’s information in the manufacturer or government database in your country.
+Your veterinarian, a veterinary hospital, or a trained nurse must implant the microchip.
+(New regulation) You should receive documentation as to the manufacturer of the microchip and instructions on how to register your pet’s information in the manufacturer’s or government database in your country.

 A tattoo is an acceptable form of identification under the following conditions:

-- It was applied prior to July 3, 2011 and
+• It was applied prior to July 3, 2011 and

-- The tattoo is clearly visible and
+• The tattoo is clearly visible and

-- Your pet was vaccinated for rabies after the tattoo was applied and
+• Your pet was vaccinated for rabies after the tattoo was applied and

 Step 4: Vaccinations

-All dogs, cats and ferrets over 12 weeks of age entering Greece must have proof of a current rabies vaccination administered at the same time or after a microchip was implanted.
+All dogs, cats, and ferrets over 12 weeks of age entering Greece must have proof of a current rabies vaccination administered at the same time or after a microchip was implanted.

 If entering Greece from another EU Member State, part 1 or p2 listed country, your pet must wait 21 days after primary rabies vaccination to travel.
-If entering Greece from an unlisted country, pets must wait for 30 days to have a licensed veterinarian administer a rabies titer test (next step).

 In either case, do not count the day of the veterinary visit in the wait time.